0300 10 20 505 Mon-Fri 8pm until Midnight, Sat & Sun 4pm until Midnight (from 1/9/21) UK standard rate calls

 What, Where, Why - Some more about us

-SOS Silence of Suicide was formed as a social support group in 2015 and became a Charity in 2017 following Michael and Yvette’s multiple personal experiences of losing loved ones to suicide.
+SOS Silence of Suicide was formed as a social support group in 2015 and became a Charity in 2017 following Michael and Yvette’s multiple lived experiences of losing loved ones to suicide.

 We are based in Royal Leamington Spa, Warwickshire, which is also home to our first ever SOS meeting.
 However, we operate on a nationwide basis and have hosted meetings in most areas of the country – from London to Edinburgh, Coventry to Manchester, Stratford Upon Avon to Huddersfield, Leicester to Sussex to name a few.

 What Do We Do?

-Following our formation in 2015, our core focus was to provide free (to the public) group meetings in a safe space, where anyone affected by suicide can talk openly and honestly about their thoughts of this still taboo subject.
+Our core focus is to provide free (to the public) group meetings in a safe physical space, or online, where anyone affected by suicide can talk openly and honestly about their thoughts of this still taboo subject.
 Our aim is to reduce, and eventually eradicate, people’s feelings of shame, stigma and silence that surround not only suicide, but all mental health conditions, meaning that many people still feel unable to say how they really feel.

 We are unique in bringing EVERYONE affected by suicide, whether they be bereaved, having thoughts of suicide, or have attempted suicide, together into one safe space to talk about their feelings and experiences.